tylearymf/AutomaticGamepad/README.md

 ## Prerequisites

 1. You need a PC, an Xbox (or PS5, PS4)
-2. The idea is to stream an Xbox (or PS5) on a PC over a local area network, and then use the software to send analog gamepad signals to a streaming window on the PC
+2. The idea is to stream an Xbox (or PS5) on a PC over a local area network, and then use the software to send virtual gamepad signals to a streaming window on the PC

 # Usage